 Directors and Associates must protect Corporation property and assets and ensure their efficient and proper use for legitimate business purposes.
 Theft, carelessness, and waste can directly impact the Corporation's profitability, reputation, and success.
-Permitting, either with intent, recklessness, negligence, or otherwise, Corporation property, including, but not limited to, Data (as hereinafter defined) transmitted or stored electronically in computer resources, to be damaged, lost, or used in an unauthorized manner is prohibited.
-Directors and Associates may not use Corporation or other official stationery/letterhead for unauthorized personal purposes.
+Permitting Corporation property, including, but not limited to, Data transmitted or stored electronically in computer resources, to be damaged, lost, or used in an unauthorized manner is prohibited.
+Directors and Associates may not use Corporation or other official stationary/letterhead for unauthorized personal purposes.